-Backcountry Journeys is headed back to the Grand Canyon in a couple of weeks for our Autumn in Grand Canyon Country photography tour.
-We are extremely excited about this tour, as Grand Canyon is home to BCJ.
+Backcountry Journeys is headed back to the Grand Canyon in late July for our Southwest Monsoon: Grand Canyon Country photography tour.
+We are extremely excited about this tour, as Grand Canyon is one of a few special locations BCJ likes to call “home.”
 We’ve explored and guided at Grand Canyon for years and years and as special as all of our tour locations are to us, this one is at the top!
 While at the North Rim on this tour, we’ll be staying at the beautiful rustic North Rim Lodge cabins, which is a treat in-and-of-itself!
 In advance of this great trip, let’s take a look back at an old piece about the Lodge.

 Completed in 1928 by architect Gilbert Stanley Underwood, the original North Rim Lodge burned to the ground just four short years later as a fire quickly destroyed the majority of the building.